دوره 15، شماره 4 - ( 7-1404 ) جلد 15 شماره 4 صفحات 322-307 | برگشت به فهرست نسخه ها

 Send citation to:

-Sakinepoor A, Degens H, Letafatkar A, Darabseh M, Moradi F, Mazidi M. The Benefit of a Course Training on Flexion-Relaxation in Male Adolescents with Forward Head and Rounded Shoulder Posture.
-PTJ 2025; 15 (4)
+Sakinepoor A, Degens H, Letafatkar A, Darabseh M Z, Moradi F, Mazidi M. The Effect of Exercises on Flexion Relaxation in Adolescents With Forward Head Posture and Rounded Shoulders.
+PTJ 2025; 15 (4) :307-322

 URL: http://ptj.uswr.ac.ir/article-1-678-fa.html

-The Benefit of a Course Training on Flexion-Relaxation in Male Adolescents with Forward Head and Rounded Shoulder Posture. فصلنامه فیزیک درمانی.
-1404; 15 (4)
+The Effect of Exercises on Flexion Relaxation in Adolescents With Forward Head Posture and Rounded Shoulders. فصلنامه فیزیک درمانی.
+1404; 15 (4) :307-322

 URL: http://ptj.uswr.ac.ir/article-1-678-fa.html

-Purpose: Previous research indicates that exists a positive communication among the forward head and forward shoulder angle (FHRSA) and the maintenance of a flexed neck position over an extended period, leading to static stress on the musculoskeletal system.
-The target was intended to ascertain the benefit of a course training on flexion-relaxation in male adolescents with forward head and forward shoulder posture.
+Purpose: Previous research indicates a positive correlation between the forward head and forward shoulder angle (FHRSA) and the maintenance of a flexed neck position over an extended period, leading to static stress on the musculoskeletal system.
+This study aimed to ascertain the benefits of a course of training on flexion-relaxation in male adolescents with forward head and forward shoulder postures.

-Methods: Sixty males with FHRSA were chosen for the current study and split into two groups CE (subjects=30) and the non-treatment group (subjects=30).
-The intervention group followed a course training.
+Methods: Sixty males with FHRSA were selected for the current study and split into two groups: Corrective exercise (CE) (n=30) and non-treatment group (n=30).
+The intervention group underwent training.
 Exercises were performed twice a week for approximately 20-30 minutes, while the control group received advice on how to correct posture.
-The electromyography data of the upper extremities of 60 subjects with FHRSA (control = 30, CE = 30) were recorded while participants in both groups performed the cervical flexion–relaxation task and during two different conditions (before and after the intervention).
-Forward head and shoulder angles were evaluated using side photography. mixed repeated measures analysis of variance (ANOVA) was utilized for data analysis.
+Electromyography data of the upper extremities of 60 participants with FHRSA (control=30, CE=30) were recorded.
+At the same time, participants in both groups performed the cervical flexion–relaxation task under two different conditions (before and after the intervention).
+The forward head and shoulder angles were evaluated using side photography.
+A mixed repeated-measures analysis of variance (ANOVA) was utilized for data analysis.

 Conclusion: CE can improve posture and flexion relaxation in individuals with forward head and rounded shoulders.
 Additionally, CE can improve posture and reduce muscle imbalances in individuals with FHRSA.